EraWu/jspsych-template/README.md

 yarn release
 ```

-The script will walk you through committing your changes to git repo [that you forked](#installation).
+The script will walk you through committing your changes to the git repo [that you forked](#installation).

 A key idea here is that there should never be ambiguity about what code was served to a participant.